 The final “required” constraint on a RESTful system that we will consider is The Layered System constraint.
 This constraint can be found in Section 5.1.6 of Fielding’s dissertation.

 To be frank, after the excitement of the uniform interface constraint, the “layered system” constraint is a bit of a let down.
 But it is still worth understanding and it is actually utilized effectively by The web.
-The constraint requires that a RESTful architecture be “layered”, allowing for multiple servers to act as intermediaries between a client and the eventual “source of truth” server.
+The constraint requires that a RESTful architecture be “layered,” allowing for multiple servers to act as intermediaries between a client and the eventual “source of truth” server.

 These intermediary servers can act as proxies, transform intermediate requests and responses and so forth.

-A common modern example if this layering feature of REST is the use of Content Delivery Networks (CDNs) to deliver unchanging static assets to clients more quickly, by storing the response from the origin server in intermediate servers more closely located to the client making a request.
+A common modern example of this layering feature of REST is the use of Content Delivery Networks (CDNs) to deliver unchanging static assets to clients more quickly, by storing the response from the origin server in intermediate servers more closely located to the client making a request.

 This allows content to be delivered more quickly to the end user and reduces load on the origin server.

-Nothing nearly as exciting for web application developers as the uniform interface, at least in our opinion, but useful nonetheless.
+Not as exciting for web application developers as the uniform interface, at least in our opinion, but useful nonetheless.

 An Optional Constraint: Code-On-Demand